commschamp/cc_tutorial/README.md

 # Overview
 This repository is a combination of tutorials and various how-to(s) for [CommsChampion Ecosystem](https://arobenko.github.io/cc).
-It is important to understand the available components and their respective role.
+It is important to understand the available components and their respective roles.
 Please read the [introduction](https://arobenko.github.io/cc) if you haven't done so yet.